Our Team

 Callum Heathcote

-Callum is a 10 year old family research partner with Precision Neurodevelopment Lab.
+Callum is an 11 year old youth research partner with Precision Neurodevelopment Lab.
 Keen to share his lived experiences in the research and co-design process, Callum loves to share stories, drawings, ideas, and his youthful perspectives with the research team.
 He is passionate about biathlon, Lego, and learning more about history.

 Elizabeth Deliscar

-Elizabeth is a 13 year old family research partner with Precision Neurodevelopment Lab.
+Elizabeth is a youth research partner with Precision Neurodevelopment Lab.
+She is currently in grade 9.
 Elizabeth loves to share her lived experience, ideas and thoughts through a variety of means, including drawing, painting, and conversations with the research team.
 Elizabeth is passionate about science experiments, being active, and arts and crafts.

 Suzanne Deliscar